 Of the various weekend graduate programs I found, the format is generally two weekends a month in class and the rest online.
 This leaves the student 40 hours a week during the week to keep their day jobs as they attend OT school.

-Weekend programs are longer in duration (generally at least three years) but are a good option for those of you with families that can’t afford to just stop working, take out $45,000 a year in student loans and “hope for the best.”
+Weekend programs are longer in duration (generally at least three years) but are a good option for people with families that can’t afford to just stop working their jobs.

-Do keep in mind that while the classwork is a mix of online and in class, no matter what program you choose, you will be full time for your Level II Fieldwork for (generally) two 12-week rotations.
+Do keep in mind that while the classwork is a mix of online and in class, no matter what program you choose, you will be full-time for your Level II Fieldwork’s for (generally) two, 12-week rotations.
 These are full-time M-F clinicals in two different OT settings where you will have your own caseload and have a clinical instructor with you to mentor you through every step of the way.

 While there’s no getting around those full-time rotations, they are crucial for your OT education.
-I learned more in my Level II’s than I learned in all of my coursework, whether it was in class or online.
+I learned more in my Level II rotations than I learned in all of my coursework, whether it was in class or online.

 Every accredited OT program will cover the basic knowledge and entry skill sets you’ll need before you start practicing – whether it is hybrid or full time.

-No matter what type of program you choose, when you graduate you’ll feel like you hardly know anything and will learn the important things your first year of work (and fieldwork).
-Whatever choice you make, as long as it’s accredited, it’ll get you to your end goal of being an occupational therapist.
+No matter what type of program you choose, when you graduate you’ll feel like you hardly know anything and will learn the important things your first few years of work.
+As long as your OT program is accredited, it will get you to your end goal of being an occupational therapist.

-If you haven’t already found a list of hybrid OT programs and are interested in attending one, AOTA has a list of accredited programs here.
+If you haven’t already compiled a list of hybrid OT programs and are interested in attending one, AOTA has a list of accredited programs here.
 Just type the search term “hybrid” into it and it will categorize the programs that incorporate a percentage of their coursework online.

-Do any of you have any info to add on your experience with hybrid programs or have any questions about them?
-If so, let me know in the comments below!
+Do you have anything to add on your experience with hybrid occupational therapy programs?
+Do you have any questions about them?
+If so, let us know in the comments below!